quickgrid/ai-resources/papers.md

 **TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES, ADD CONFERENCE/JOURNAL NAMES.**

 The year column represents publishing year in arxiv and not the year of latest revision. `Supplementary` pdf/docs is not included in the links below.
+Sections are divided into arxiv and non-arxiv due to formatting issues with large url.

 ## Papers Read